 Note that if the court finds a parent has not made sufficient progress, the plan of reunification can be maintained if the court finds further efforts will make it possible for the child to safely return home within a reasonable time.
-Or Laws 2021, ch 398, §65b(5)(c).
+ORS 419B.476(5)(c).

 The court must include in its permanency judgment a brief description of the active efforts made by the department.
-Or Laws 2021, ch 398, §65b(2)(a) & (5).
+ORS 419B.476(2)(a), (5).
 For more information, see Chapter 3 section on Active Efforts.